 \textbf{Edges} are represented as solid straight lines that connect pairs of nodes belonging to two distinct trajectories.
 Edges have a pivotal role because these interactions eventually cause node movements and the creation of temporal clusters (\textbf{T3}).
 Edges might also appear or disappear within $P_v$ movement intervals.
 This justifies the choice of introducing sampled nodes: edges can appear between all the points belonging to a trajectory, including interpolated ones.
 This allows the user to keep an overview of the finer temporal details, as we can display edges closest to their exact time coordinates.
 In turn, this could generate visual clutter as each edge is shown once for every node pair between each trajectory, and, depending on the sampling frequency, a trajectory can be comprised of several nodes.
-We mitigate this by showing edges on-demand and related to one trajectory at a time (the selected one).
+We mitigate this by showing edges on-demand and related to one trajectory at a time similar to an ego-centric approach (the selected one).
 The user, by hovering on any node belonging to a trajectory, will make all edges incident to those nodes appear.
 Edge aging is encoded similarly to node aging.
-In the following Figure~\ref{fig:case_study_2}-B, an example of how edges connect the sampled nodes within the current temporal selection is depicted for the currently hovered node (Munster Rugby).
+Fig.~\ref{fig:case_study_2}-B illustrates an example of how edges connect the sampled nodes within the current temporal selection for the currently hovered node (Munster Rugby).

 \textbf{Movement} is visualized using a polyline connecting each position in the nodes' $P_v$ attribute.
+It represents how (and how much) the node's position changes over time due to the bends in the trajectories computed by the layout process.
+To clarify, the \textbf{movement} score of a node is calculated as the total distance traveled by the node over the time period for which it is present, this the sum of the Euclidean distances between consecutive positions of the node's $P_v$ attribute.
+This score directly correlates with the trajectory length; hence, longer trajectories indicate higher movement scores.

-It represents how the node's movement changes over time due to the bends in the trajectories computed by the layout process.
-We add this encoding as the nodes' opacity alone might not be sufficient in showing how trajectories evolve over time (\textbf{T2/T3}).
-We calculate the age of each trajectory segment and apply a similar linear opacity scale as with the nodes and edges.
+This movement (trajectory) encoding supplements the nodes' opacity as opacity alone might not be sufficient in showing how trajectories evolve (\textbf{T2/T3}).
+We calculate the age of each trajectory segment and apply a linear opacity scale (as with the nodes and edges).
 The trajectory's age is calculated as the mean of the ages of each pair of nodes in that given polyline segment.
-This information is also shown on-demand by hovering over a trajectory, and, either the edges or the movement of a node can be shown (depending on the selection in the top bar---see Figure~\ref{fig:overview}-A).
+This information is also shown on-demand by hovering over a node, and, either the edges or the movement of a node can be seen (top bar selection---see Fig.~\ref{fig:overview}-A).